azrieltomas/8mm-Digitaliser/README.md

 Detecting the perforations and shifting

 ![Example final output](images/007_output.gif)

-Output, scaled down and trimmed and converted to a gif
+Annnd final output, scaled down and trimmed and converted to a gif

 It is not a perfect solution, but it is good enough for now.